Thursday, September 12

 Looking to better understand fermentation control points and how it could affect strain selection?
 From flavor production to behavioral attributes such as flocculation, attenuation and alcohol tolerance learn to navigate between 100’s of commercially available strains to create the perfect beer.
 Through a guided tasting we’ll discuss how to choose the best yeast strain from house strains to making specialty beers and considerations for managing multiple strains in the brewery.

 The world of cookie-cutter menus featuring big, national brands is changing.
 In a new era of on-premise sales, national chains are looking to feature local, smaller craft brands, often creating distinct menus at each location to accommodate local offerings.
 In this seminar, learn how to fine-tune your toolkit to give your brand the best chance to stand out in the new era of on-premise, through effective lineup balance, retailer education, and brand positioning.

 This discussion will provide an overview of California's cannabis state regulatory system and provide an update on the latest developments impacting the California cannabis industry.
 The next steps in this process for regulations, licensing and enforcement will be highlighted, including implementation issues from the regulator’s point of view.

-Learn from three leaders in the industry the fundamentals of inclusivity, values of leadership and the importance of encouraging diversity in the beer industry.
+Learn from four leaders in the industry the fundamentals of inclusivity, values of leadership and the importance of encouraging diversity in the beer industry.
 From three different backgrounds with three different journeys, these women will share insight on culture building and positioning for everyone from the aspiring leader to the executive looking to build a more inclusive community at their brewery.
 This panel is a collaboration between CCBA and Pink Boots Society.

 Fermentation is not done until maturation is done, and there might be some hop creep waiting in the wings to surprise you.
 Join John Palmer to learn how yeast works and how you can manage them to manage your beer.